yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

  > The first element in the sequence being evaluated to `Nothing` will stop
  > the complete evaluation.
  > This means you don't execute all lines.
- > You have this for free, thanks to laziness.
+ > You get this for free, thanks to laziness.

 You could also replay these example with the definition of `(>>=)` for `Maybe` in mind: